 Whichever program participants take, Friday mornings are spent working as a team and seeing 80 to 120 people.
 As well as the social benefit provided to individuals needing free consultations or medicine, our program participants benefit hugely form this opportunity to apply both their medical Spanish and clinical skills.

-During our classroom based course we include lots of clinical consultation role plays.
+During our classroom-based course, we include lots of clinical consultation role plays.
 However, nothing is as helpful as actually using your skills in the real world.

 Medical Spanish in the community

 Regardless of participants’ existing level of Spanish, the health fairs are an excellent and safe environment to develop their Spanish language skills.
-Each fair is attended by our own doctors and language teachers, who ensure that each patient is correctly attended to.
+Each health fair is attended by our doctors and language teachers, who ensure that each patient is correctly attended to.
 Health care students are always accompanied by a professional during consultations.

 The day before each health fair, program participants work with our team of doctors, to organize teams and medicine for the subsequent event.